 Resources > Things to know when you change your Google Merchant Center feed

-It can be difficult to predict the outcome of changes you make to your Google Merchant Centre feed.
-With lots of options for customisation, it’s important to know the impact of changes you make, especially if you’re getting assistance from a third party.
+It can be difficult to predict the outcome of changes you make to your Google Merchant Center feed.
+With lots of options for customization, it’s important to know the impact of changes you make, especially if you’re getting assistance from a third party.

 We’ve come across instances where a client has made a change to their feed which has had a negative impact.
 We’ve collected some of these examples here, so you don’t have to make the same mistakes.